arielweizman1/Turtlebot-Autonomous-Navigation-using-Lidar-JetsonNano-and-ROS/README.md

 ![image](https://user-images.githubusercontent.com/57818213/158701164-c2b77804-fcb6-41a2-ab7c-75c6ece57128.png)

-But before you press the 2d nav goal, please make sure that keyboard_teleop.launch is closed. if not, just ctrl+c to terminate this terminal (otherwisethe the robot will not respond and it won't work)
+But before you press the 2d nav goal, please make sure that keyboard_teleop.launch is closed. if not, just ctrl+c to terminate this terminal (otherwise the robot will not respond and it won't work)

 Now, you can finally choose your destination on the map!!